Please support our programs

 So, what did the families think of this?
 One person who lost her brother said, “”It wouldn’t have mattered what happened in this courtroom today, it wouldn’t have been enough.”

-and goin’ into the pockets of the people who own that company and not the health and
+Junior Walk: Why is it that we prioritize that money that’s bein’ pulled out of that mountain and goin’ into the pockets of the people who own that company and not the health and the longevity of them people who live down beside that coal mine?

-NARRATION: Junior is white, but living in coal country, he sees and deals with something Hampton Roads residents of color might recognize: the way health is pulled out of them at no cost to the corporations doing it.
+Adrian Wood: Junior is white, but living in coal country, he sees and deals with something Hampton Roads residents of color might recognize: the way health is pulled out of them at no cost to the corporations doing it.

 There are terrible, spectacular disasters like what happened at Upper Big Branch.
 But there is also the slow, daily violence of coal dust – an unwelcome intruder in their lives, homes, and bodies.
 Further down the railroad, we can follow the coal to a community in Baltimore – where we will find the second largest coal terminal in the country.

 Salima Hamirani: I’m jumping in to remind you that you are listening to Making Contact.
-If you like today’s show and you want more information, or if you’d like to leave us a comment, visit us at our new website, FOCMedia.org.
+If you like today’s show and you want more information, or if you’d like to leave us a comment, visit us at our new website, focmedia.org.
 There you can access today’s show and all of our prior episodes.
 Okay, now back to the show.

-NARRATION: CSX is the name of the rail company that connects the railroad tracks outside Junior’s window to the export terminals on the east coast.
+Adrian Wood: CSX is the name of the rail company that connects the railroad tracks outside Junior’s window to the export terminals on the east coast.
 CSX doesn’t own all of the terminals it delivers to, but in Baltimore it does own one, in a neighborhood called Curtis Bay.
 The neighborhood is mostly poor and working class.
 It’s surrounded by environmental hazards including a medical waste incinerator, a landfill, gas, and oil storage as well as the CSX coal terminal.
 Residents have complained about the effects the terminal has on them for decades, including coal dust, but a few years ago, things came to a head –

 WBAL, WJZ: December 13th, 2021.
 An explosion at a CSX coal silo rocking Curtis Bay.

 WBAL Reporter 1: The explosion shook houses and blew out windows.
-It spread coal
+It spread coal into the air and into people’s lungs.

 WBAL Reporter 2: The explosion happened during normal coal-loading operations.